denizkatipoglu/GameWithPaging/README.md

 Meaning of this application

-<b>There are three way for testing api and paging.</b>
+<b>There are three ways for testing api and paging.</b>
 <br />
 <br />
--You can use only requested
+-You can use only request
 <br />
 -You can use only Database
 <br />